Abstract commensurators of lattices in Lie groups: The algebraic hull of a polycyclic group

 \subsection{Algebraic hulls}

 Our main tool for understanding commensurations of a polycyclic group $\Gamma$ will be its algebraic hull.
-Roughly speaking, the algebraic hull is the largest algebraic group in which $\Gamma$ is Zariski-dense.
-The fact that it is the ``largest'' is important for the extension of commensurations to algebraic automorphisms.
+Roughly speaking, the algebraic hull is algebraic group in which $\Gamma$ embeds Zariski-densely that has minimal torus while having maximal unipotent radical.
+The extremality conditions are important for the extension of commensurations to algebraic automorphisms.
 The original construction is due to Mostow \cite{mostowrep}, with an alternate construction in \cite{raghunathan}.
 More recently, algebraic hulls have been constructed for certain virtually polycyclic groups by Baues in \cite{bauesinfrasolv}.
 We will need only the classical algebraic hull.